eoscostarica/guide.eoscostarica.io/docs/eos-learn/private-keys.md

 title: Private Keys
 sidebar_label: Private Keys
 description: Handling private keys in blockchain
-keywords: [ private keys, keys, EOSIO, EOS, EOS Costa Rica, What is a private key?, What is a private key for?]
+keywords: [ private keys, keys, EOSIO, EOS, EOS Costa Rica, What is a private key, What is a private key for]
 ---

 ## Create an Account in the Public Blockchain